kattouf/Sake/README.md

 ...
 Executed 21 tests, with 0 failures (0 unexpected) in 0.144 (0.146) seconds
 ```

-> [!IMPORTANT]
-> Sake is feature-complete but hasn’t been battle-tested in production yet.
-Use with care.

 [📚 Documentation](https://sakeswift.org) • [🚀 Getting Started](#-getting-started) • [💻 GitHub](https://github.com/kattouf/Sake)